Informatievlaanderen/OSLOthema-thermAI/README.md

 ### `dateRecognitionSteeringCommittee`

 The date on which the data standard was accepted as an acknowledged standard by the steering committee 'Flemish Information and ICT policy'.

+### `datePublicReviewStart`

+The date on which the public review of the data standard started.

+### `datePublicReviewEnd`

+The date on which the public review of the data standard ended.

+### `endOfPublicationDate`

+The date on which the data standard is no longer valid and shouldn't be used anymore.